TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

 In this case, we're going to use [BloodHound](https://github.com/SpecterOps/BloodHound).
-A famous tool that gives to us a lot of useful information to elevate privilages in Windows systems.
+A famous tool that gives to us a lot of useful information to elevate privileges in Windows systems.

 <br />